-Fonterra maintains wide milk price forecast for 2019/20, sees risks ahead
+Fonterra plays safe, maintains wide milk price forecast for 2019/20

 Fonterra will announce the final 2018/19 milk price at its annual results on September 12.

-In a separate statement, Hokitika-based Westland Milk has forecast a $6.75/kgMS milk price for the current 2019-20 season.
+In a separate statement, Hokitika-based Westland Milk forecast a $6.75/kgMS milk price for the current 2019-20 season.

 The company – which since August 1 has been wholly owned by Hongkong Jingang Trade, a unit of the Chinese dairy giant Yili – said the prediction was based on the midpoint of Fonterra's range.